 It seemed incredible that this could be the case, although it had been shown that some HIV patients did not take their life-saving medicines properly.
 A large study was set up to explore their medicine-taking behaviour, and my team interviewed the nonadherent patients to find out why.

 As with nonadherence, we found a host of reasons could contribute.
-Nonadherence can occur in any group of medicine takers, even if their life depends on it.
+Nonadherence can occur in any group of medicine takers, even if their life depends on it."

 Patients not taking their medicines as the doctor advised is nothing new.
 Hippocrates warned physicians about it two and a half millennia ago.
 The behaviour was called noncompliance for many years.
 However, with the increased recognition of patient autonomy, it was felt there was too much of a ‘master-servant’ power dynamic inherent in the term.
 Instead, the terms adherent/nonadherent describe whether the patient sticks to the instructions.
 Before we look at the extent and consequences of nonadherence, let us consider prescribing.